 Our process for reassigning students in "expanded occupancy" rooms begins as soon as vacancies occur.
 Students with the earliest deposit dates will be offered the opportunity to move first.
 In past years, most residents in "expanded occupancy" rooms were offered opportunities to move by the end of the first semester.

 What type of furniture is in an "expanded occupancy" room?

 The furniture in your room will include 3 beds, 3 sets of dressers, 3 nightstands, 2 desks, 2 desk chairs, and 2 closets.
 Of the 3 beds, 2 will be bunked.
+In a few rooms, we are able to offer three distinct loft beds so that no bed is bunked, but other rooms cannot accommodate this furniture.
 A safety rail will be attached to the top bunk.
 If you know that you will want 3 desks in your room, just notify us prior to Friday, August 14, and we will arrange to bring another desk and desk chair into your room before your arrival.
 If, after you arrive, you and your roommates decide that you want another desk and desk chair, you can submit an online work order, and an additional desk and desk chair will be delivered to your room within several days.

 How is it decided who gets what furniture?

 The residents of the room decide how to arrange the furniture, choose beds, and utilize closet space.
 The most equitable way to do this is to wait until all the roommates have arrived before you unpack everything and choose a bed and a closet.
 Your resident assistant may be able to help you by making suggestions for equitable distribution.